Fiat Chrysler shares drop on U.S. diesel emissions probe

-WASHINGTON (Reuters) - Fiat Chrysler Automobiles NV (FCHA.MI) (FCA) shares fell 1 percent in U.S. trading on Thursday on reports the Justice Department is preparing to file a civil suit against the automaker for selling 104,000 vehicles that emit excess diesel emissions.
+WASHINGTON, May 18 (Reuters) - Fiat Chrysler Automobiles NV shares fell over 3 percent in early U.S. trading on Thursday on reports the Justice Department is preparing to file a civil suit against the automaker for selling 104,000 vehicles that emit excess diesel emissions.

 The U.S. Environmental Protection Agency and California Air Resources Board in January accused FCA of illegally using undisclosed software to allow excess diesel emissions in 104,000 U.S. 2014-2016 Jeep Grand Cherokees and Dodge Ram 1500 trucks.
-That was the result of a probe that stemmed from regulators' investigation of rival Volkswagen AG (VOWG_p.DE) excess emissions.
+That was the result of an investigation that stemmed from regulators' investigation of rival Volkswagen AG .

-Shares of the company fell as much as 4 percent on the New York Stock Exchange before closing at $10.48, down 1 percent.
+Shares of the company were down 3.1 percent at $10.26 in morning trading on the New York Stock Exchange.

 The vehicles engines were manufactured by VM Motori SpA, a subsidiary of FCA, and some component parts for the engines were supplied by Robert Bosch GmbH.